JGalego/AI.zip/README.md

 - [Data Quality](https://www.explainxkcd.com/wiki/index.php/2739:_Data_Quality) - xkcd's take on data compression
 - [Xerox scanners randomly alter numbers](https://www.dkriesel.com/en/blog/2013/0802_xerox-workcentres_are_switching_written_numbers_when_scanning) - when compression goes wrong
 - Any reddit discussion that mentions `AI`, `prediction` and `compression`
+- [Compressing the Library of Babel](https://novalis.org/talks/library-of-babel/#/) by David "Novalis" Turner
+- An actual implementation of Borges' [Library of Babel](https://libraryofbabel.info/)

+    > *"I know of a wild region whose librarians repudiate the vain superstitious custom of seeking any sense in books and compare it to looking for meaning in dreams or in the chaotic lines of one's hands . . .
+They admit that the inventors of writing imitated the twenty-five natural symbols, but they maintain that this application is accidental and that books in themselves mean nothing.
+This opinion - we shall see - is not altogether false."*
+    >
+    > ― Jorge Luis Borges, The Library of Babel

+- [Kolmogorov's AI](https://www.devever.net/~hl/fi/kolmogorov), a short sci-fi story by Hugo Landau
 - A clip from Silicon Valley where Gilfoyle explains what will happen if [AI alignment goes wrong](https://www.youtube.com/watch?v=cWHTyeQg79A)

 [![Gilfoyle scares the s*** out of everyone!](https://img.youtube.com/vi/cWHTyeQg79A/0.jpg)](https://www.youtube.com/watch?v=cWHTyeQg79A)